-I drive a 2006 Toyota Prius.
-I write about my experiences with the thing on this page.
+I drove a 2006 Toyota Prius from 2006 to 2018.
+I wrote about my experiences with the thing on this page.

 |After leaving work to go home, I stopped to fill my 1990 Toyota Corolla's tank.
 I got on the interstate.
 Just a regular night, trying to get home to eat.
 A few miles into my drive, I look down at the dashboard to see the gas needle rose nicely to just below "F".
 (It never goes all the way.)
 But then I notice that the temperature gauge's needle is up at the "H".
 "What the...?"
 I wonder what to do.
 I guess I'm supposed to pull the car over before I damage the engine.
 But I just passed the Drusilla exit and the next exit is in something like 4 miles.
 Do I stop and walk?
 Do I push it until the exit and find the first place to park?